ChrisLTD/ChrisLTD.com/_posts/2014-09-26-iphone-6-review.md

 ## iOS 8

 iOS 8 is available for older iPhones as well as the 6, and it adds a few compelling features.
 The biggest and best is [Extensibility](http://www.macrumors.com/2014/06/06/app-extensions-ios-8-yosemite/).
 Extensibility allows apps to register system-wide helpers you can use in other apps.
-For instance, if you use Instapaper, you can enable an extension in Safari to save the web page you’re using.
-Another big one is the new 1Password extension to fill in your login credentials.
+For instance, if you use [Instapaper](https://www.instapaper.com), you can enable an extension in Safari to save the web page you’re reading.
+Another big one is the new [1Password](https://agilebits.com/onepassword) extension to fill in your username and password.
 Providing this sort of app-to-app communication is something that has long been on my personal iOS wishlist and I’m pleased it’s now a reality[^android].

 ![iOS 8 share sheet with Instapaper and 1Password](/blog/images/2014/09/ios8-share-sheet.jpg)